fkroeber/gsemantique/Readme.md

 3. Scaling mechanisms that allow to evaluate recipes for large spatio-temporal extents up to the mesoscale, with internal automatic handling of the required chunking of the processing into smaller parts

 ## Installation
+### A. Local setup
-At this moment the package can only be installed from source.
-This can be done in several ways:
+It is strongly recommended to create a virtual environment before installing the package.
+The package installation itself can be done in several ways:

 1) Using pip to install directly from GitHub: